 - Accommodations at the charming Double Arrow Lodge

 - Chef-prepared, daily meals featuring local Montana produce

 - Variety of off-pavement routes, including rides on the Great Divide mountain bike route

-- Idyllic early summer or fall riding conditions on quiet, scenic roads
+- Idyllic early fall riding conditions on quiet, scenic roads

 Nestled in the heart of the Seeley Swan Valley just 45 minutes away from Missoula, the historic Double Arrow Lodge is the home base for our adventure on two wheels.
 The rustic-yet-luxurious lodge, which was built in 1929, has the feel of a bed and breakfast but with the amenities of a resort.
 Enjoy waking up to picturesque mountain and forest views as we take off on our daily rides.

 Riders arrive in Montana, and we’ll shuttle to our home base for the week: the Double Arrow Lodge.
 Our pro mechanics will get to work on fitting riders to rental bikes or building riders’ personal bikes, then we’ll head out on a welcome spin before the trip briefing and dinner.

 Arrival day ride: Shorter: 20 miles, 700 feet of climbing